"Once we believe in ourselves, we can risk curiosity, wonder, spontaneous delight, or any experience that reveals the human spirit."

 How does a coaching session work?

 Prior to our sessions, my clients fill out a Strategy Session Form.
 This sets the agenda for what we plan to accomplish so by the end of our time together, you have an action plan to meet your goal.
-A goal might be something practical like planning a career change, life transition, or crafting a time-management strategy; or a goal might something more abstract, like how to overcome limiting beliefs or mind-chatter, or how to cultivate self-discipline and make more empowering life choices.
+A goal might be something practical like planning a career change, life transition, or crafting a time-management strategy; or a goal might something more abstract, like how to overcome limiting beliefs or mind-chatter, or how to cultivate self-discipline and make healthier, more empowering life choices.
 Oftentimes, people have ambitious goals that simply need to be broken down into actionable steps.

 During client sessions, we then work together to identify habits, beliefs, and behaviors that are no longer serving you and we develop new patterns of thought and being that support your passions and vision for your life.